external-secrets/external-secrets/GOVERNANCE.md

 proposal process or be an author of the proposal.

-The proposal should be documented as a separated markdown file pushed to the root of the `proposals` folder in the [proposals](https://github.com/external-secrets/external-secrets/proposals) repository via PR.
-The name of the file should follow the name pattern `<short meaningful words joined by '-'>_proposal.md`, e.g:
+The proposal should be documented as a separated markdown file pushed to the root of the `design` folder in the [design proposals](https://github.com/external-secrets/external-secrets/design) repository via PR.
+The name of the file should follow the name pattern `<NUMBER- meaningful words joined by '-'>.md`, e.g:
-`clear-old-tags-with-policies_proposal.md`.
+`000clear-old-tags-with-policies.md`.

-Use the [Proposal Template](proposals/TEMPLATE.md) as a starting point.
+Use the [Proposal Template](design/000-template.md) as a starting point.

 ### Proposal Lifecycle